 A while back, my folks added a pretty sunroom to their home, complete with the fireplace vent.
-The unsightly feature has been a personal point of contention for some time.
+The unsightly feature has been a personal point of contention for Mom.

-When they snuck away for a week vacation, I snuck over–with supplies!
+Waiting until they snuck away for vacation, I snuck over–with supplies!

 Armed with an old, yellowing lace tablecloth (that I knew would be good for something later, ha!), blue tacky sticky stuff, and Boardwalk Empire (thank you, Amazon Prime)–it was just me and the vent. [cue music here].